 By competing in the New England Small College Athletic Conference (NESCAC), a group of some of the most prestigious colleges in the nation, Middlebury has associated itself with schools possessing similar educational philosophies and athletic goals.
-Yes, there is a winning tradition at Middlebury, but more importantly, football has always been viewed as a unique educational opportunity in which the athlete is able to explore the limits of his own ability.
-Football provides the student with an opportunity for fun, excitement, and a special brand of camaraderie.
-A number of players also play a second sport, placing Middlebury in a unique position in this age of forced specialization.
-The Middlebury athlete continues to demonstrate that the pursuit of excellence on the football field is totally compatible with the pursuit of excellence in the classroom.
+There is a winning tradition at Middlebury, but more importantly, football has always been viewed as a unique educational opportunity in which the athlete is able to explore the limits of his own ability.
+Football provides the student with an opportunity for fun, excitement and a special brand of camaraderie.
+A number of players also compete in a second sport, placing Middlebury in a unique position in this age of forced sport specialization.
+The Middlebury athlete continues to demonstrate that the pursuit of excellence on the football field is compatible with the pursuit of excellence in the classroom.

-In recent years the offense blossomed into a record-breaking aerial assault.
+In recent years, the offense blossomed into a record-breaking aerial assault.
 Since 2009, the Panthers’ passing game set numerous school and conference records, while holding several top-spots in national statistics.
 The concept is built around fast-paced tempo, where all 11 players are coached to make decisions that will allow the offense to flourish.
-Built around multiple formations and varied positional groups, the offense depends on talented athletes at all skill positions, who work behind a tough, physically dominant, offensive line.
-The passing game utilizes an equal amount of play-action, dropback, screens and sprint out passes which allowed the Panthers signal-callers to lead the nation for five-straight seasons (2009-2013) in completions per game.
+Built around multiple formations and varied positional groups, the offense is dependant on talented athletes at all skill positions who work behind a tough, physically dominant, offensive line.
+The passing game utilizes an equal amount of play-action, dropback action, screens and sprint out passes which allowed the Panthers signal-callers to lead Division III for five-consecutive seasons (2009-2013) in completions per game.
 Middlebury also integrates a strong combination of running concepts that attack the interior as well as the perimeter.
-Zone and gap running plays highlight the running game from one or two-back formations.
-All this leads to an action-packed, explosive, crowd-pleasing offense.
+Zone and gap running plays highlight the running game from one-back or two-back formations.
+All this leads to an action-packed, explosive and crowd-pleasing offense.

 DEFENSE: MULTIPLE SEVEN-MAN FRONT

 Known for their aggressive, pursuit-oriented defense, the Panthers employ a multiple seven-man front and a four-deep secondary.
-The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebackers.
+The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three-defensive linemen and four-linebacker looks.
 The linemen range from run-stuffing tackles to pass-rushing defensive ends.
-The variable four-linebacker front includes hybrid players, who can stop the run and cover receivers in space, with traditional inside linebackers.
-Over the years the Panthers’ front seven have garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
+The variable four-linebacker front includes hybrid players who can stop the run and cover receivers in space with traditional inside linebackers.
+Over the years, the Panther front seven has garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
 The defense uses a wide range of stunts and blitzes to keep the opposing offense off-balance.
-Intensity and a tenacious pursuit to the ball have become trademarks of the Panther defensive team.
+Intensity and a tenacious pursuit to the ball have become trademarks of the Panther defense.